Ms Lente van Zyl

-I proudly obtained my undergraduate degree (BSc Biotechnology) from the University of Pretoria in 2018, after which I began my association with FABI as an Honors student in 2019.
-Under the primary supervision of Dr Almuth Hammerbacher, I explored the ecological roles of volatile compounds (VOCs) produced by plant-pathogenic fungi belonging to the family Ceratocystidaceae.
+After the completion of my undergraduate degree (BSc Biotechnology), I started my BSc Hons under the supervision of Dr Almuth Hammerbacher at FABI in 2019.
+I explored the ecological roles of volatile compounds (VOCs) produced by plant-pathogenic fungi belonging to the family Ceratocystidaceae.

 I began my master’s degree (MSc Microbiology) with Dr Hammerbacher as my advisor and Drs Felix Fru and Emma Steenkamp as supervisors in 2020, at the start of the Covid19 global pandemic.
 Despite the challenging circumstances that we all found ourselves in, the FABI community was supportive and uplifting during those difficult years, and I completed my MSc at the start of 2022.
 My MSc study explored the production of secondary defence metabolites against F. circinatum infection in Pinus patula X Pinus tecunumanii hybrids.
 Although most Pinus species are susceptible to F. circinatum infection to some degree, some species and interspecific hybrids are significantly more resistant to this devastating fungal pathogen.
 The aim of my study was to investigate the roles of these defensive phytochemicals in pine resistance against F. circinatum, and I found that hybrid pines which are susceptible to this pathogen, paradoxically produce significantly higher concentrations of individual defensive phytochemicals compared to resistant hybrids.